-The Lamsenjoch Hut (1,953 metres above sea level) is a German Alpine Club mountain refuge hut at the foot of the Lamsenspitze Peak and an important base for tours in the Karwendel Mountains, Tirol.
+The Lamsenjochhütte (1,953 metres) is a German Alpine Club mountain refuge at the foot of the Lamsenspitze peak and an important base for hikes in the Karwendel Mountains, Tirol.

-The Lamsenjoch Hut in Karwendel has a beautiful neighbour: the Lamsenspitze Peak, whose impressive splendour is only accessible to skilled and experienced climbers.
-The Lamsenjoch Hut, however, is well accessible for hikers and therefore a very popular day trip destination coming up from the Engalm or Gramaialm.
-On stopping for refreshments, one ought to spare a though for the "Alpine-Sherpas“, who lugged the materials required to build this hut up from the valley over steep snow fields.
-It opened in 1906, only to be destroyed by an avalanche in 1908.
-So it was built anew, but this time in a more protected location.
-Today the hut is in top form, well equipped and bearer of the Environmental Seal of Quality Award.
+The Lamsenjochhütte in the Karwendel Mountains has a beautiful neighbour: the Lamsenspitze peak, whose impressive splendour is only accessible to skilled and experienced climbers.
+The Lamsenjochhütte, however, is easily accessible for hikers and therefore a very popular day trip destination coming up from the Engalm or Gramaialm.
+On stopping for refreshments, one ought to spare a though for the "Alpine Sherpas" who lugged the materials required to build this hut up from the valley over steep snow fields.
+The hut opened in 1906, only to be destroyed by an avalanche in 1908.
+It was built anew, but this time in a more protected location.
+Today the hut is in top form, well equipped and bearer of the Environmental Seal of Quality award.

-From Eng via the Binsalm (ca. 2.5 hours); from Gramaialm near Pertisau (toll road) via the Hüttenweg – Hut Trail (ca. 2.5 hours); from Stans, Hinterwies car park, via Bärenrast and Stallenalm (ca. 4 hours); from Vomp/Vomperberg through Vomper Loch, then via the normal route along the Lamsscharte Ridge, which is marked and secured (ca. 6 hours).
+From Eng via the Binsalm (2.5 hours); from Gramaialm near Pertisau (toll road) via the Hüttenweg – Hut Trail (2.5 hours); from Stans, Hinterwies car park, via Bärenrast and Stallenalm (4 hours); from Vomp/Vomperberg through Vomper Loch, then via the normal route along the Lamsscharte Ridge, which is marked and secured (6 hours).

 Walks and hikes in the area (walking time to summit)